CloudLabs-MOC/CloudLabs-SEED/Network-Security/BGP-Exploration-and-Attack-Lab/BGP-Exploration-and-Attack-Lab.md

 - Internet Exchange (IX)
 - BGP attack, network prefix hijacking

 **Supporting materials**.
 BGP is quite complicated, especially its practice side.
 To help students work on this lab, I have written a chapter on BGP, which will be included in the 3rd edition of my book.
 I will make this chapter a sample chapter, so it is free for everybody to download.
 The link to this chapter can be found from the web page of this lab.
 Without reading this chapter or covering it in the lecture, it will be quite hard for students to work on this lab.

 **Note for instructors**.
 Tasks 1 to 4 are designed to help students understand the technical details of BGP, it is for the instructors who do cover BGP in-depth in their classes.
 Only Task 5, BGP attacks, is related to security, so if instructors only want students to focus on the security aspect of BGP, they can skip Tasks 1 - 4, and assign Task 5 directly to students, as this task does not depend on the earlier tasks.
 High-level knowledge on BGP should be sufficient for Task 5.

 **Lab environment**.
 This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
 Since we use containers to set up the lab environment, this lab does not depend much on the SEED VM.
 You can do this lab using other VMs, physical machines, or VMs on the cloud.

 ## 2 The Lab Setup and the SEED Internet Emulator

-This lab will be performed inside the SEED Internet Emulator (simply called the emulator in this document).
-We provide a pre-built emulator in two different forms: Python code and container files.
-The container files

 Files needed for this lab are included in Labsetup.zip, which can be fetched by running the following commands.